jts272/pp4-safe-hands-guitar-tech/README.md

 offer showing how to get in contact.

 The right sidebar shows the five most recent blog posts.
-An excerpt invites the reader to select a topic to read that they find intriguing.
+An excerpt invites the reader to select a topic that they find intriguing.

 ### Blog